arklumpus/AvaloniaAccordion/Readme.md

 * The `ArrowPosition` property determines the positon of the arrows in the header (i.e. to the left, to the right, neither or both).

 The control also has a public `InvalidateHeight` method; this method should be called every time that the height of the content of the accordion changes, so that the accordion is notified of this and can update its height to match the content.
-If you are using nested `Accordion`s, each one will automatically notify its first `Accordion` ancestor; otherwise, if you are using other kinds of controls that can change size, you need to manually invoke the methow whenever the height changes.
+If you are using nested `Accordion`s, each one will automatically notify its first `Accordion` ancestor; otherwise, if you are using other kinds of controls that can change size, you need to manually invoke the method whenever the height changes.

 ## Source code